skogsbaer/write-your-python-program/README.md

 ### Troubleshooting

-- By default, the Visual Studio Code extension uses the Python interpreter of the regular Python extension.
-If this is not Python version 3.9.x, you have to configure it explicitly.
+- By default, the Visual Studio Code extension uses the Python interpreter of the regular Python extension, but you may also configure it explicitly.
 Configuration can be done either by selecting the desired Python version in the left corner of the status bar (at the bottom of the window), or by setting the path the the python executable in the settings of the plugin.
-- The extension disables linting of Python code when activated.
-This is well-suited for beginners but might cause unwanted effects when you rely on linting.
-In such cases, you have to deactivate the extension.

 ### Usage without Visual Studio Code